Harrisburg Child Support Lawyer

 You may believe that child support is determined by simply applying the Pennsylvania Child Support Guidelines.
 You plug in each parent's income, the number of children, some additional data and... presto!
 You owe (or receive) a set dollar amount each month.
 In reality, it is not that simple.
 There is much more to determining the amount of support.
 It is more subjective and particular to each situation than you may think.
 In many cases, the amount of support you either pay or receive depends upon the knowledge, skill and experience of your attorney.

 At Scaringi Law, our attorneys know how child support works in practice.
 We can therefore, look beyond the guidelines to make sure that your child support accurately reflects your true circumstances whether you'll be making or receiving the payments.
-If you could use legal advice that goes past the mechanical formulas to define your rights or responsibilities, contact our office in Harrisburg or Newport, to ask about our free consults.
+If you could use legal advice that goes past the mechanical formulas to define your rights or responsibilities, contact our office in Harrisburg or Newport, to ask about our initial consults.

 Most child support obligations are determined by a conference officer, who will usually apply the guidelines formula in the absence of any more specific information.
 Our job as your counsel is to make sure that your child support payment reflects the realities of your situation, even if the guidelines won't necessarily accommodate them.